Quick facts

 - Avoid the use of broad spectrum pesticides sprayed all around the yard.

-Butterfly gardening involves planning your garden to attract, retain and encourage butterfly populations.
-Flowers of similar colors grouped together are more attractive to both butterflies and the gardener.
+You can plan your garden to attract, retain and encourage butterfly populations.
+Flowers of similar colors grouped together are more attractive to both butterflies and people.

-Select a variety of nectar-producing plants with the aim of providing flowers in bloom throughout the season.
+Select a variety of nectar-producing plants to provide flowers in bloom throughout the season.
 This will entice a continuous succession of new visitors to a yard.
-It is especially important to have flowers in mid to late summer, when most butterflies are active.
+It is especially important to have flowers in mid- to late summer, when most butterflies are active.

 - Flowers with multiple florets that produce abundant nectar are ideal.